OpenMDAO/OpenMDAO/openmdao/docs/basic_guide/sellar.rst

 This is the container that lets you build up complex model hierarchies.
 Groups can contain other groups, components, or combinations of groups and components.

-You can directly create instances of :code:`Group` to work with, or you can sub-class from it to define your own custom groups.
+You can directly create instances of :code:`Group` to work with, or you can subclass from it to define your own custom groups.
 We're doing both things here.
-First, we define our own custom :code:`Group` sub-class called :code:`SellarMDA`.
+First, we define our own custom :code:`Group` subclass called :code:`SellarMDA`.
-In our run-script well create an instance of :code:`SellarMDA` to actually run it.
+In our run script well create an instance of :code:`SellarMDA` to actually run it.
 Then inside the :code:`setup` method of :code:`SellarMDA` we're also working directly with a group instance by doing this:

 .. code::